François-Joseph Grille

-François-Joseph Grille (29 December 1792, Angers – 5 December 1853, aged 70) was a 19th-century French man of letters, journalist and politician.
+François-Joseph Grille (29 December 1792 – 5 December 1853) was a 19th-century French man of letters, journalist and politician.

 Biography

-François-Joseph was the son of F. Grille and Madeleine-Marthe Fillon du Pin, and the nephew of Toussaint Grille (1766–1850) who was director of the municipal library of Angers in 1805.
+François-Joseph Grille was born in Angers.
+He was the son of F. Grille and Madeleine-Marthe Fillon du Pin, and the nephew of Toussaint Grille (1766–1850) who was director of the municipal library of Angers in 1805.